Blessed Jesus We Are Here – Hymn Lyric

 Yesterday, today, for ever –

-Make us fear and love thy name,
+Make us fear and thy name,

-Serving thee with best endeavor:
+Serving with best endeavor:

 In this life, O ne’er forsake us,